MyPromoConnect/connect-sdk/docs/Helpers/ConnectorJobFilters.md

 $filters->setStatus('new');
 $filters->setSkipDuplicates(true|false);

-# There are no filfers available for job = inventory , so you can pass empty $filters object
 ```

+Notes:

+* all filters are optional
+* if no filters available, pass an emtpy `$filters` object

 [ConnectorJobRepository]: ../Repositories/ConnectorJobRepository.md